mmu-webdesign/l4-WPD-web-term-2/rwd-week-4.md

 With adjustment of margins and padding (more to come below) and the use of `max-width: 100%;` in the images, our gallery will happily work in a single column on mobile.

-We are now going to make adjustments with media queries and the use of flexbox in our CSS to ensure our gallery displays well at larger screen sizes.
+We are now going to make adjustments with media queries and the use of flexbox in our CSS to ensure our gallery also displays well at larger screen sizes.

 Add following CSS to `layout.css` at this point: